Michael Hutchence: Personal life

+According to People, Hutchence's "public brawls and onetime open drug use" led London tabloids to dub him the "wild man of rock".
+Between 1982 and 1987, he dated Australian film producer Michele Bennett, with whom he shared a flat in Paddington along with New Zealand-Australian singer Jenny Morris, who was INXS's backing vocalist.
+Bennett inspired INXS's 1988 hit song "Never Tear Us Apart", and introduced Hutchence to Australian filmmaker Richard Lowenstein, who ended up directing several music videos for INXS, including the one for "Never Tear Us Apart".
+According to Hutchence's sister, Tina, Bennett was the only woman that Hutchence said he had considered marrying.

+Lowenstein, who was close friends with Hutchence, also said that he believed that Bennett was the only woman that Hutchence would marry; "I always felt that, after everything, he'd go back and marry Michele and have a baby with her," he told The Independent in 1998.
+Bennett and Hutchence remained close friends after the end of their relationship and she was described as Hutchence's "first real love", his "closest friend and confidante".

-According to People, Hutchence's "public brawls and onetime open drug use led London tabloids to dub him the 'wild man of rock.'"
-He was romantically linked to Kylie Minogue, Belinda Carlisle, Helena Christensen, and Kym Wilson.
+He was romantically linked to Australian singer and actress Kylie Minogue between 1989 and 1991, American singer Belinda Carlisle, Danish model Helena Christensen between 1991 and 1995, and Australian actress Kym Wilson.

-In August 1992, Helena Christensen and Hutchence were riding their bikes at night on a street in Copenhagen when he refused to move for a taxi.
-They were on push bikes eating pizza when a taxi was, unbeknownst to him, trying to get through the narrow street and "didn't beep its horn or anything" The taxi driver then assaulted him, causing him to fall backwards and hit his head on the roadway.
-Hutchence suffered a fractured skull in the altercation.
-Hutchence did not immediately seek medical assistance for the injury, instead waiting several days before seeing a doctor.
-As a result of the altercation, he was left with brain damage and an almost complete loss of the sense of smell and significant loss of taste.
-This injury led to periods of depression and increased levels of aggression; he had not fully recovered after two weeks in a Copenhagen hospital.
-According to INXS bandmate Beers, Hutchence brandished a knife and threatened to kill him during the 1993 recording of Full Moon, Dirty Hearts on the isle of Capri.
+In August 1992, Hutchence and Christensen were riding their bicycles at night in Copenhagen when he refused to move for a taxi.
+They were eating pizza when, unbeknown to him, the taxi tried to get through the narrow street but "didn't beep its horn or anything".
+The taxi driver assaulted Hutchence, causing him to fall backwards and hit his head on the pavement; he suffered a fractured skull.
+Hutchence did not immediately seek medical assistance for the injury and waited several days before seeing a doctor.
+He was left with brain damage and almost completely lost his sense of smell, as well as losing a significant amount of his sense of taste.
+The injury led to periods of depression and increased levels of aggression, and he had still not fully recovered after two weeks in a Copenhagen hospital.
+According to INXS bandmate Beers, Hutchence brandished a knife and threatened to kill him during the 1993 recording of Full Moon, Dirty Hearts.
 Beers recalled, "Over those six weeks, Michael threatened or physically confronted nearly every member of the band."